Democratic Constitutional Rally: History and profile

 In the 2009 general election, the last held before the revolution, the RCD won 161 of 214 seats with the remaining 53 seats going to minority parties.
-Ben Ali was elected to a fifth full term with 89.6 percent of the vote.
+Ben Ali was elected to a fifth full term with 89.6 percent of the vote, the only time he claimed to win by less than 90 percent of the vote.
 These elections, like virtually all others in the country since independence, were widely seen as fraudulent.
 The outcry over the elections proved to be a major cause of the revolution which forced Ben Ali to resign and flee into exile.

 In response to the RCD's attempt to suppress the protests, the Socialist International expelled the RCD on 17 January 2011—three days after Ben Ali fled the country.
 In order to placate protesters and designated coalition participants, the incumbent president and prime minister resigned from their memberships in the RCD on 18 January and all remaining RCD-aligned ministers resigned their party memberships on 20 January, the effect of which left the RCD with only a parliamentary majority.
 On 27 January, Prime Minister Mohamed Ghannouchi carried out a major reshuffle, removing all former RCD members other than himself from the government.

 The interior ministry suspended the party's operations on 6 February, a little less than a month after Ben Ali fled into exile.
 On 9 March, the party was dissolved by the Tunisian courts.